-- Weekly review of orthopaedic theatre lists 6 weeks in advance planning for staffing, theatre time and equipment. - Individual review of clinical cancellations to ensure these could not have been foreseen at pre-assessment. - Weekly theatre scheduling meeting has been implemented work is ongoing to improve this process with a view to maximising theatre utilisation. - Inpatient elective operating over the festive period will be reduced to mitigate the impact of anticipated winter bed pressures and reduce the likelihood of cancellations over this period.
-Day case operating will be maximised during this time.
+- Recovery plan to re-establish elective ward. - Weekly review of orthopaedic theatre lists 6 weeks in advance planning for staffing, theatre time and equipment. - Weekly theatre scheduling meeting has been implemented, work is ongoing to improve this process with a view to maximising theatre utilization. - Elective capacity being assessed week by week.